vjovanov/db-interface/README.md

-# db-interface
+# The Database Interface for programs running outside of MLE

-Database interface for the MySQL stored programs.
+The database interface when JavaScript programs are running outside of the MLE engine.